svrnm/opentelemetry.io/content/en/docs/instrumentation/js/libraries.md

 {{< /tabpane >}}
 <!-- prettier-ignore-end -->

-### Configuration
+### Configuation

 Some instrumentation libraries offer additional configuration options.

 For example,
 [Express instrumentation](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/plugins/node/opentelemetry-instrumentation-express#express-instrumentation-options)
-offers ways to ignore specified middleware or enrich spans created automatically with a request hook.
+offers ways to ignore speciied middleware or enrich spans created automatically with a request hook.

 You'll need to refer to each instrumentation library's documentation for